Do Go On - 397 - Aviator Charles Kingsford Smith

 I don't think you ever had control.

-and possibly some eggies.
+And possibly some eggs

 How would you like your eggs?

-I'm truly not sure.
+I'm truly not sure

 It cannot be offensive

-if we have no idea who it is.
+If we have no idea

-That's truly global accent.
+It's truly global accent.

 It started a bit Italian.